Médaille

 I love driving.

-• Le verbe to drive [conduire]\footnotesize{\textcolor{#A9A9A9}{\text{[conduire]}}} devient driving, qui se comporte donc comme un groupe nominal.
+• Le verbe to drive $\footnotesize{\textcolor{#A9A9A9}{\text{[conduire]}}}$ devient driving, qui se comporte donc comme un groupe nominal.

 Le gérondif (ou groupe nominal en V-ING) va ainsi occuper les mêmes fonctions qu’un nom : il pourra être sujet ou complément.

-• On utilise souvent le gérondif pour parler de ses sentiments ou de ses goûts après des verbes comme love [aimer, adorer]\footnotesize{\textcolor{#A9A9A9}{\text{[aimer, adorer]}}}, hate [deˊtester]\footnotesize{\textcolor{#A9A9A9}{\text{[détester]}}}, like [aimer]\footnotesize{\textcolor{#A9A9A9}{\text{[aimer]}}}, enjoy [appreˊcier]\footnotesize{\textcolor{#A9A9A9}{\text{[apprécier]}}}, dislike [ne pas aimer]\footnotesize{\textcolor{#A9A9A9}{\text{[ne pas aimer]}}}, mind [deˊranger]\footnotesize{\textcolor{#A9A9A9}{\text{[déranger]}}}, can’t stand [ne pas supporter]\footnotesize{\textcolor{#A9A9A9}{\text{[ne pas supporter]}}}, miss [manquer]\footnotesize{\textcolor{#A9A9A9}{\text{[manquer]}}}, etc.
+• On utilise souvent le gérondif pour parler de ses sentiments ou de ses goûts après des verbes comme love $\footnotesize{\textcolor{#A9A9A9}{\text{[aimer, adorer]}}}$, hate $\footnotesize{\textcolor{#A9A9A9}{\text{[détester]}}}$, like $\footnotesize{\textcolor{#A9A9A9}{\text{[aimer]}}}$, enjoy $\footnotesize{\textcolor{#A9A9A9}{\text{[apprécier]}}}$, dislike $\footnotesize{\textcolor{#A9A9A9}{\text{[ne pas aimer]}}}$, mind $\footnotesize{\textcolor{#A9A9A9}{\text{[déranger]}}}$, can’t stand $\footnotesize{\textcolor{#A9A9A9}{\text{[ne pas supporter]}}}$, miss $\footnotesize{\textcolor{#A9A9A9}{\text{[manquer]}}}$, etc.

 Le nom verbal occupe alors la fonction de complément d’objet direct du verbe.

-She likes going to the gym. \rightarrow Elle aime aller à la salle de sport.
+She likes going to the gym. $\rightarrow$ Elle aime aller à la salle de sport.

 • She likes what ?
-Going to the gym. \rightarrow Elle aime quoi ?
+Going to the gym. $\rightarrow$ Elle aime quoi ?
 Aller à la salle de sport.

 Dans cette phrase, going to the gym est COD du verbe likes.